renzodupont/js-kickstart/README.md

 ## wordCount ⇒ <code>object</code>

-Sample return: { "hello" : 2, "world" : 1 }ces of each word in a given text.
+Returns an Object with the number of instances of each word in a given text.
+Sample return: { "hello" : 2, "world" : 1 }

 **Kind**: global constant